Joseph Jacobs

 It is mainly thanks to Joseph Jacobs that children can today enjoy stories such as Goldilocks and the Three Bears, The Three Little Pigs, Tom Tit Tot, Chicken Licken and Jack and the Beanstalk.

-Currently available from Books for Learning are the stories Chicken Licken (adapted for early Grade Two and above) and Jack and the Beanstalk (adapted for Grade Two).
-Both adaptions are based on stories from Jacobs' English Fairy Tales.
+Currently available from Books for Learning are the stories Chicken Licken (retold for children aged six and above) and Jack and the Beanstalk (retold for children aged seven and above).
+Both adaptations are based on stories from Jacobs' English Fairy Tales.

 His works include: